-We now have a small team around our Federation SENDco and Inclusion lead enabling those children to access suitable support mechanisms.
+We now have a team around our Federation SENDco and Inclusion lead enabling those children to access suitable support mechanisms.
 Whilst this has seen a spike in families needing support, we now have better processes and systems in place to ensure we can provide appropriate support ensuring this is sustainable.

-Moving further into the year, we developed this approach to a larger scale called 'vertical coaching'.
-Children have 3 sessions throughout the week with the school counsellor aimed at developing their skills amongst their peers, rather than just with one adult on a 1:1 basis.
+We have also continued our larger scale counsellor options through our 'vertical coaching' intervention.
+Children have 3 sessions throughout the week with the school counsellor (growing to multiple support staff next year 23/24) aimed at developing their skills amongst their peers, rather than just with one adult on a 1:1 basis.

 Currently, 34% of our PPG children are involved in our vertical coaching programme.
 We use Boxall profiling to ensure the children are making good or better progress against their SEMH targets.